jlozanol/us_electricity_demand_predictor/services/ingest_demand/README.md

 - The service uses `loguru` for detailed logging, including retries and API errors.
 - The `LAST_N_DAYS` configuration determines the range of historical data to fetch in `historical` mode.
-- The `LIVE_OR_HISTORICAL` configuration toggles between live and historical data collection.
+- The `LIVE_OR_HISTORICAL` configuration toggles between live and historical data collection. ** NOT YET IMPLEMENTED **

 ## Future Enhancements

+- Seamesly integrate LIVE or HISTORICAL pipelines
 - Add support for additional data types or regions.
 - Implement advanced error handling for Kafka publishing.
 - Add monitoring and alerting for data ingestion failures.